Demography (thousands): 7,078.8

 - Enhanced knowledge on the economic cost of land degradation associated with foregone production on degraded and unused agricultural land in terms of GDP and rural households’ unrealized benefits.

-- Environment and climate sustainability criteria were integrated into the design and application of the district Trust Funds/RGP financial mechanism for DDPs’ implementation.
-Local communities in Tajikistan were supported to identify ‘green’ products and services, which were then evaluated by representatives from the environmental department.
+- Environment and climate sustainability criteria were integrated into the design and application of the district Trust Funds/Rural Growth Programmes financial mechanism for DDP’s implementation.
+Local communities in Tajikistan were supported to identify ‘green’ products and services, which were then evaluated by representatives from the Committee for Environmental Protection.
 Today over 65 enterprises are supported by the regional trust fund mechanism (funded by DFID) that answer both environmental and poverty reduction criteria.
-For example, through supporting microloan foundations that include poverty-environment criteria for micro lending and the provision that at least 50% of the loans be targeted towards women-led initiatives.
+For example, through supporting microloan foundations that include P-E criteria for micro lending and the provision that at least 50% of the loans be targeted towards women-led initiatives.
 For the first time, women are taking an active role in local economic activity rather than relying exclusively on remittances from abroad.

-- Demonstrating improved capacity, the Ministry of Economic Development and Trade (MEDT) independently replicated the poverty-environment mainstreaming approach in a further six districts and four municipalities.
-The national statistics agency has also now incorporated the indicators developed at the regional level into its database in order to continually track and monitor the new objectives.
+- Demonstrating improved capacity, the MEDT independently replicated the P-E mainstreaming approach in a further six districts and four municipalities.
+The national Statistical Agency has also now incorporated the indicators developed at the regional level into its database in order to continually track and monitor the new objectives.